The Cross Series

 “Cross for North Korea,” Oil

-Photos confirm that secret prisons where people are tortured, raped and murdered are expanding in North Korea where Christians are intensely persecuted and punished for even owning a Bible.
+Photos confirm that secret prisons where people are tortured, raped and murdered have been expanding in North Korea where Christians are intensely persecuted and punished for even owning a Bible.
 It is unknown how many Christians have been martyred in North Korea.
-The American flag represents Otto Warmbier, the college student who returned comatose from North Korea after 17 months in detention there being brutalized and terrorized for taking a poster, only to die days after his release in June 2017.
+The American flag represents Otto Warmbier, the college student who was returned comatose from North Korea after 17 months in detention, being brutalized and terrorized for merely taking a poster, only to die days after his release in June 2017.

 “Cross for Egypt,” Oil

 Suicide bombers killed nearly 50 Christians in two churches during Palm Sunday worship on April 9, 2017.
 Wounding an additional 150, the Islamic State focused the violence on Holy Week celebrations leading up to Easter in two cities, less than one week after the Egyptian president met with the USA president, and weeks before Pope Francis was to visit Egypt.

 "Cross for China," Oil (detail)